Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 • You experience redness, discomfort, or irritation along with blurry vision.

 Many toric lens issues can be resolved with a different lens design, stabilization system, or prescription adjustment.
-If blurry vision continues, your eye doctor can evaluate whether another daily toric lens may provide better stability for your eyes.
+If blurry vision continues, your eye doctor can evaluate whether other daily contacts for astigmatism may provide better stability for your eyes.

 References